geometrian/pygbot/README.md

 Sandboxing is not yet implemented.
 This is a security risk.

 Capturing a screenshot does not work on at least VirtualBox VMs.
 I believe this is a bug in their graphics utilities, but more study is needed.

+If the program results in an error, the bot will happily take a screenshot anyway.
+Instead, it should report the error with an apologetic or encouraging message.